If on a winter's night a traveler: Legacy and opinion

 Dave Langford reviewed If on a winter's night a traveler for White Dwarf #45, and declared it "a splendidly batty book about books. [...]
 Offbeat and fun."

 The Telegraph included the novel in 69th place in a list of "100 novels everyone should read" in 2009, describing it as a "playful postmodernist puzzle".

 Author David Mitchell described himself as being "magnetised" by the book from its start when he read it as an undergraduate, but on rereading it, felt it had aged and that he did not find it "breathtakingly inventive" as he had the first time, yet does stress that "however breathtakingly inventive a book is, it is only breathtakingly inventive once.
 But once is better than never."
+The structure of his own novel Cloud Atlas was inspired by If on a winter's night a traveler.

 Novelist and lecturer Scarlett Thomas uses it to teach innovative contemporary fiction, as an example of different kinds of narrative techniques.

 Sting named his 2009 album If on a Winter's Night... after the book.

 English musician and composer Bill Ryder-Jones released the album If... on 14 November 2011.
 The album is a musical adaptation of the book and serves as an "imaginary film score".

-The 2021 video game If on a Winter's Night, Four Travelers was named after the book.
+In 2021, Laura Hunt and Thomas Möhring released, as Dead Idle Games, the point-and-click adventure game If On A Winter's Night, Four Travelers, whose title alludes to Calvino's novel; PC Gamer described it as "a narrative experiment that delves into the art of storytelling" like its "literary namesake".

-A radio adaptation of the book starring Toby Jones, Indira Varma and Tim Crouch was recorded as part of BBC's 100 years of Radio Drama Celebrations and broadcast on BBC Radio 4 on 24 Sep 2023.
+A radio adaptation of the book starring Toby Jones, Indira Varma and Tim Crouch was recorded as part of BBC's 100 years of Radio Drama Celebrations and broadcast on BBC Radio 4 on 24 September 2023.

-In the version 2.0 of the game Wuthering Waves Carlotta Montelli's companion quest "If On A Rainy Night A Family" references the book.